molevol-ub/galeon/README.md

 - pandoc v2.9.2

 **Known issues**
-- pandoc v3.1.13 works but the resulting report has a bit altered visualization.
+- pandoc v3.1.13 works but the resulting report shows some non-optimal visualization.
 Conda Galeon environment uses pandoc v2.9.2.

 ## 2. Input data
-**Warning**: Please be careful while preparing the inputs, follow precisely the below instructions.
-Input file names and formats are mandatory.
+**Warning**: Please be careful while preparing the inputs, we recommend to carefully read and follow the below instructions.
+Input file name structure and formats are mandatory.

 GALEON uses three types of files for each gene family:
-- Annotation files: with the coordinates of the genes.
+- 2.1 - Annotation files containing the coordinates of the genes.
-- Proteins (or MSA): in FASTA format.
+- 2.2 - Proteins (or MSA) in FASTA format.
 Needed for evolutionary distances computation.
-- Chromosome/Scaffold sizes file.
+- 2.3 - Chromosome/Scaffold sizes file.
 Needed for the summary plots and final report.

 ### 2.1.
-Annotation files format
+Annotation files

 - Input coordinate file format: *GFF3*, *BED1*, *BED2* (check the formats below)
 - Input coordinates file name: **{FAMILYNAME}_fam.{FORMAT}**